phalcon-orphanage/docs/es/reference/models.rst

     <?php

+    use Phalcon\Mvc\Model;

-    class Robots extends \Phalcon\Mvc\Model
+    class Robots extends Model
     {
         public function initialize()
         {
             $this->setReadConnectionService('dbSlave');
             $this->setWriteConnectionService('dbMaster');
         }
     }

-The ORM also provides Horizontal Sharding facilities, by allowing you to implement any 'shard' selection according to the query conditions:
+The ORM also provides Horizontal Sharding facilities, by allowing you to implement a 'shard' selection according to the current query conditions:

 .. code-block:: php

     <?php

+    use Phalcon\Mvc\Model;

-    class Robots extends Phalcon\Mvc\Model
+    class Robots extends Model
     {
+        /**
+         * Dynamically selects a shard
+         *
+         * @param array $intermediate
+         * @param array $bindParams
+         * @param array $bindTypes
+         */
         public function selectReadConnection($intermediate, $bindParams, $bindTypes)
         {
             // Check if there is a 'where' clause in the select